Why You Should Have Cat Insurance in Canada

 Speaking of emergencies, do you have an emergency fund?

-In a worst-case scenario, your cat might need lifesaving surgery.
-Or a prescription for medications (like cancer and diabetes).
+In a worst-case scenario, your cat might need emergency surgery.
+Or a big investment for costly medications.
 This can quickly drain a savings account.
-Protect your funds from out-of-the-blue costs with the best cat insurance.
+Protect your funds from out-of-the-blue costs with quality cat insurance.

 4. Access to high-quality veterinary care

 Another key reason why cat insurance is beneficial has to do with access to care.
 A cat who suffers from a major injury or illness will need to be seen immediately by a veterinarian.
-In some cases, there will be no time to wait before getting them on an operating table.
+In some cases, there will be little wait-time before getting them the treatment they need.

-But without pet insurance, you can find yourself in a heartbreaking position: pay for the care they need or pursue a less expensive option, such as euthanasia or surrender.
-A cat insurance policy can allow owners to access the highest-quality veterinary care whenever and wherever is convenient.
+But without pet insurance, you can find yourself in a heartbreaking position: pay for the care they need or pursue a less expensive, and potentially more heartbreaking, option.
+A cat insurance policy can allow owners to access the highest-quality veterinary care when it's needed most.

 In fact, many cat insurance providers now offer Telehealth, too, which gives pet owners 24/7 access to veterinary nurses to discuss any health concerns you may have about your kitty